Thursday, December 4, 2025

 Remove Curse typically requires transferring the curse to another being (it may return to the original accursed or the cleric if that being dies and decides to curse you with its dying breath) or to a treasure (that isn't already cursed).
 Treasure transfer has a 1-in-6 chance of being effective, with +1 per magical enhancement bonus, or XP/Coin value of 1000/5000/10000/15000/25000.
 You can also exorcise a curse with brute force, manifesting it then defeating it.

-Curses can only be struck by magic weapons and have stats equivalent of demons and typically have attacks and power appropriate- roughly 8HD, 20AC, Resist Elements
+Curses can only be struck by magic weapons and have stats equivalent of demons and typically have attacks and powers appropriate- roughly 8HD, 20AC, Resist Elements

 1. Rage- In battle once you attack in melee or take damage, (or if enraged outside battle), enter a berserk state in which you gain HD/Levels to 5, or +1, increasing your HP, to hit, saves, etc as normal.
 Unlike with most temporary bonus HD, you keep all damage taken after it wears off, possibly dying of wounds and exertion.
 You must attack each round, be it friend, foe, or yourself- failing to do so causes you to faint from exhaustion for 1 turn.
 Cured by finding a peaceful solution to a problem all your allies would rather solve with violence, or giving up all magical tools of violence forever (curse returns if oath is broken).